TerrenceT-THU/CVAE-Rapid-SOH-Estimation-for-Retired-Batteries-Using-Generated-Data/README.md

-# Rapid and Sustainable Pretreatment for Retired Battery Recycling Amid Random Conditions Using Generative Machine Learning
+# Generative-learning-assisted Rapid State-of-Health Estimation for Sustainable Battery Recycling with Random Retirement Conditions
 Rapid and accurate pretreatment for state of health (SOH) estimation in retired batteries is crucial for recycling sustainability.
 Data-driven approaches, while innovative in SOH estimation, require exhaustive data collection and are sensitive to retirement conditions.
-Here we show that the generative machine learning strategy can alleviate such a challenge, validated through a unique dataset of 2720 retired lithium-ion battery samples, covering 3 cathode material types, 3 physical formats, 4 capacity designs, and 4 historical usages.
+Here we show that the generative machine learning strategy can alleviate such a challenge, validated through a unique dataset of 2700 retired lithium-ion battery samples, covering 3 cathode material types, 3 physical formats, 4 capacity designs, and 4 historical usages.
 With generated data, a simple regressor realizes an accurate pretreatment, with mean absolute percentage errors below 6%, even under unseen retirement conditions.

 # 1. Setup
 ## 1.1 Enviroments